croman96/computational-graphics/README.md

-# Computational Graphics
+# Computer Graphics
-Code generated for the Computational Graphics class (AD18)
+Code generated for the Computer Graphics class (AD18)